MartinCerny-awin/isomorphic-react-redux-saga-ssr/README.md

 Used for code splitting.

 ### Hot Module Loader 3
 Replace changed modules in the real time.
 React Hot Loader 3 is in beta, but fixes several issues and is needed in case React Router 4 is used.
+This projects does HMR of Components, Containers, Styles, Sagas and Reducers

 ### Babel
 Compiler that helps us to write ES6 JavaScript.
 React ES6 features such property initializers, arrow functions and spread attribute are used in the project.
 [React on ES6+](https://babeljs.io/blog/2015/06/07/react-on-es6-plus)